 Houston, Texas 77204-6054

-The UHLC Career Development Office (CDO) now offers the Apprentice Program, an initiative designed to meet the needs of busy small law firms and provide upper-level law students additional experience with real-world legal work.
+The University of Houston Law Center (UHLC) Career Development Office (CDO) now offers the Apprentice Program, an initiative designed to meet the needs of busy small law firms and provide upper-level law students additional experience with real-world legal work.
 By participating in the Apprentice Program, your firm can hire a law clerk at a reduced cost while providing meaningful, real-world experience to a law student.

-Compensation: The hourly wage for students in the program is $16 per hour, split evenly between the firm and the Law Center.
-Once you hire a student through the Apprentice Program and submit an initial invoice, the Law Center will advance their half of the hourly wages for a four-week period, so your firm can pay the student every two weeks.
+Compensation: The hourly wage for students in the program is $16 per hour, split evenly between the firm and UHLC.
+Once you hire a student through the Apprentice Program and submit an initial invoice, UHLC will advance their half of the hourly wages for a four-week period, so your firm can pay the student every two weeks.
 After that initial compensation, your firm must submit an invoice (just like billing a client) to the CDO every other week to receive reimbursement.

 Registration: Eligible firms may register to participate in the Apprentice Program during the two-week registration period leading up to the student application period.
 Registration is first-come, first-served.
-However, the Law Center reserves the right to limit participation, including limiting the number of participating firms with the same practice area.
-You can register for the program HERE.
+However, UHLC reserves the right to limit participation, including limiting the number of participating firms with the same practice area.
+You can register for the Apprentice Program through Symplicity.
+Detailed instructions on how to register can be found here.
 See the timeline below for employer registration dates.